 Either party at their own expense may make an audio recording of the hearing or arrange for a court reporter’s transcript.
 Video recordings are not permitted.
 Upon request, either party will provide

-If a former tenant asks for a reasonable accommodation in able to have access to the hearing, or timely asks for a reasonable accommodation or VAWA protection regarding the underlying debt issue that is the subject of the hearing, MPHA may reschedule the hearing if the request is related to the reason for the hearing.
+If a former tenant asks for a reasonable accommodation in able to have access to the hearing, or timely asks for a reasonable accommodation or VAWA protection regarding the underlying debt issue that is the subject of the hearing, MPHA shall reschedule the hearing if the request is related to the reason for the hearing.

 The MPHA shall present its case first so that the issues are stated.

-The parties may present oral and documentary evidence relevant to the case.
+The parties may present any evidence relevant to the case, including but not limited to oral, physical, or documentary evidence.

 The hearing is not subject to judicial rules of evidence and a hearing officer may allow hearsay evidence.